peterjurkovic/docker-filecleaner/README.md

 # docker-filecleaner
-A docker imange containing a script which removes files which removes files based on last modified date.
+A docker image containing a script which removes files which removes files based on last modified date.
 It can be used for cleaning old files on an attached volume.
 Use case: Kubernetes CronJob executing the script.